In the module “CDesigner” (cdesigner) from Prestaeg for PrestaShop, a guest can perform SQL injection in affected versions.

 • Obtain admin access

-• Steal/Remove data on the associated PrestaShop
+• Steal/Remove data from the associated PrestaShop

-• Rewrite SMTP settings to hijacked emails
+• Rewrite SMTP settings to hijack emails

 Proof of concept